auth0-samples/auth0-pnp-exampleco-timesheets/timesheets-api/node/README.md

 ## Deploy & Run

 Open a terminal and navigate to the folder in which this README.md is (`/timesheets-api/node`).
-Install the required packages for the Angular SPA by running:
+Install the required packages for the Node.js API by running:

 ```
 npm i